 Because Enterprise Mode does not need additional hardware for data storage, it can be a bit simpler to install.
-An on-premise Eon Mode install needs additional hardware and additional configuration for the object store that provides the communal storage.
+An on-premises Eon Mode install needs additional hardware and additional configuration for the object store that provides the communal storage.

-Installing an Eon Mode database in a cloud environment is usually simpler than an on premise install.
+Installing an Eon Mode database in a cloud environment is usually simpler than an on-premises install.
 The cloud environments provide their own object store for you.
 For example, when you install an Eon Mode database in Amazon's AWS, you just need to create an S3 bucket for the communal data store.
 You then provide the S3 URL to Vertica when creating the database.
 There is no need to install and configure a separate data store.

 You often want to prevent intensive workloads from interfering with other potentially time-sensitive workloads.
 For example, you may want to isolate ETL workloads from querying workloads.
 Groups of users that rely on real-time analytics can be isolated from groups that are running batched reports.

 Eon Mode databases offer the best workload isolation option.
 It allows you to create groups of nodes called subclusters that isolate workloads.
 A query only runs on the nodes in a single subcluster.
 It does not affect nodes outside the subcluster.
 You can assign different groups of users a different subcluster to use.